A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everythingMr Embrey, Winchester UK

 Bhisham Kund Narkatari

 It is located about one and half miles from Thanesar, Kurukshetra-Pehowa road.
 This holy tank also finds its mention in the Hindu mythology.
 Legends say that Bhishma Pitamah of Mahabharata epic lay on a bed of arrows.

 Kurukshetra has many tourist attractions.
 There are various hotels available in all ranges.
 You can choose from wide variety like luxurious star, moderate and low budget economy hotels.

 How to Reach

-By Air: The nearby airports are at Delhi and Chandigarh, which are well linked to the city.
+By Air: The nearby airports are at Delhi and Chandigarh, which are well linked to rest of the country.

 By Rail: Kurukshetra has a railway junction, well linked with all important cities and towns of the country.
 The Shatabadi Express halts here.

-By Road: Buses of Haryana Roadways through Kurukshetra and connect it to important cities like Delhi, Chandigarh and other places.
+By Road: Buses of Haryana Roadways run through Kurukshetra and connect the city to other important cities like Delhi, Chandigarh and other places.

 Get Free Tour Quote